.

 • Detect mispayments or underpayments by payers.

-Once AI systems extract contract terms, they generate lab billing rules that integrate into laboratory billing software for labs ensuring compliance with contractual obligations.
-AI continuously monitors incoming payments and compares them against expected amounts, flagging discrepancies in real-time.
+Once AI systems extract contract terms, they generate rules that integrate into laboratory billing software for lab personnel to review and ensure compliance with contractual obligations.
+AI continuously monitors incoming payments and compares them against expected amounts, flagging discrepancies.

 Additionally, AI analytics provide laboratories with data-driven insights into payer behaviors, common areas of dispute, and the financial impact of specific contract terms.
 This information is invaluable during contract negotiations, ensuring that laboratories receive fair and accurate reimbursements.